 There seemed to be no way to brush off the oppressive feelings that pressed down on his chest as he guided his brown Dodge truck between the snow banks on either side of the road.
 He turned on the radio to check the weather.
 Christmas music of some variety played on every station, but it did nothing for him but deepen his discouragement.
 To fight off sleep he turned the radio up and the heat down.
 He needed a stout cup of coffee if he was going to keep it between the lines tonight.
 He peered through the white curtain of falling snow to watch for a diner.
 If he could find one open he would down four or five quick cups of coffee mixed with ice and he would get home.

 His windshield wipers rhythmically pushed back the snow collecting on the glass.
-There was a time when the snow and the music and the lights and festivity plans would have thrilled him with child-like enthusiasm.
+There was a time when the snow and the music and the lights and festivity would have filled him with childlike enthusiasm.
 But this year he had no Christmas spirit.
 He didn’t expect he would ever have it again.
 Life had gotten to hard to fight off the pressure of the cynicism he felt crushing his spirit.

 He felt as if he had been forsaken by family, friends, and God himself.
 A year ago he had a prosperous business, a modest home, a wife, and children.
 This year the only thing he knew he had was the brown Dodge truck.
 He was two payments behind on the house, and competition was strangling his business.
 It had gotten to him.
 He worked late and came home with an attitude every night.
 At first his wife, Nancy was sympathetic hoping he would come out of it, but after a few months she tired of his silence and sullen behavior.
 Now she was gone with the children and she let him know that she might just spend Christmas with her mother this year.
 She wasn’t happy with things the way they were.
 She needed time to think.

-The road was deserted and he dreading loosing his footing.
+The road was deserted and he dreaded losing his footing.
 If he went into the ditch tonight on this deserted stretch no one would find him until after Christmas.
 He wasn’t sure he cared.
 He wasn’t sure anyone did.
 The snow thickened and started blowing sideways across the road.
 Small drifts started to blow across the narrow opening.
-In his mind he tried to calculate how long until he reached home at the forty miles an hour he could milk out of his worn truck.
+In his mind he tried to calculate how long until he reached home at the thirty miles an hour he could milk out of his worn truck.

 He was relieved to find a shabby little restaurant waiting just off the road within a few miles.
 He left his truck alone in the parking lot and made his way toward the light.
 He took a chair at a table by the window where he could keep an eye on his truck.
 The waitress was chatting with the short-order cook as if she didn’t see him come in.
 He was almost the only one in the restaurant.
 The cook had a radio tuned to a country station playing old Christmas songs.